TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-clientmodeerror.md

 ## **Recommended steps**
 In order to reduce stress on the head node please update the Spark applications running in client mode and change them to cluster mode using the following steps:

-1. Identify the Spark applications running in client mode, top resource consumers are listed below for reference
+1. Identify the Spark applications running in client mode.
+The top resource consumers are listed below for reference.

 1. Update the [Spark application deployment](https://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit) to use cluster mode by explictly stating 'deploy-mode cluster'